jdotw/dotfiles/README.md

   but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `~/.dotfiles/setup.sh`.

+## Manual Setup

+I have not automated the following (yet):

+- Backblaze install and setup (the cask doesnt work)
+- Launch iStat Menus for initial setup

 ## Bugs

 I want this to work for everyone; that means when you clone it down it should